Matt Lauer: Education and early career

-At this time, Lauer was also the original primary host of a Cinemax interstitial show, called Beyond the Screen (1988–1997; it was interstitial because the show aired on interstitial breaks between programs), which was popular on Cinemax, causing them to topple HBO in the ratings.
-In this show, Matt, and many other hosts, would interview many celebrities such as Al Pacino, Robert De Niro, Nicole Kidman, Talia Shire, Selma Blair, Jerry Seinfeld, Annabella Sciorra, Kirsten Dunst, EPMD, Tupac, John Singleton, Samuel L. Jackson, Sean Nelson, and many others, for their upcoming movies.
-The Godfather Part III, GoodFellas, Juice, and Fresh, were among the movies that had their behind-the-scenes featurette premieres on Cinemax, via this show.
+At this time, Lauer was also the original primary host of a Cinemax interstitial show called Beyond the Screen, from 1988 to 1997.
+The show aired on breaks between programs, which was popular on Cinemax, causing them to topple HBO in the ratings.
+In this show, Matt, and many other hosts, would interview many celebrities such as Al Pacino, Robert De Niro, Nicole Kidman, Talia Shire, Selma Blair, Jerry Seinfeld, Annabella Sciorra, Kirsten Dunst, EPMD, Tupac, John Singleton, Samuel L. Jackson, Sean Nelson and many others, for their upcoming movies.
+The Godfather Part III, GoodFellas, Juice and Fresh were among the movies that had their behind-the-scenes featurette premieres, on Cinemax, via this show.

-In 1990, Lauer was hired by the Kushner-Locke Company to host a pilot called Day in Court, executive-produced by veteran producer David Sams, who helped to launch The Oprah Winfrey Show into national syndication.
-The program was retitled Trial Watch when it went to series and ran on the NBC network for two seasons.
-NBC hired Robb Weller as host over Lauer when the program was picked up as a daily series.
-That same year, Lauer filmed a pilot for the World Wrestling Federation's bodybuilding spinoff, the World Bodybuilding Federation for USA Network known as WBF BodyStars, though WWF owner/chairman Vince McMahon later decided to host the program himself.
-In 1991, Lauer appeared as the co-host (along with Willow Bay) of Etc., Etc., a show on the Travel Channel.
+In 1990, Lauer was hired by the Kushner-Locke Company to host a pilot called Day in Court, executive-produced by veteran producer David Sams, who helped launch The Oprah Winfrey Show into national syndication.
+The program was retitled Trial Watch, when it went to series, and ran on the NBC network for two seasons.
+NBC hired Robb Weller, as host over Lauer, when the program was picked up as a daily series.
+That same year, Lauer filmed a pilot for the World Wrestling Federation's bodybuilding spinoff, the World Bodybuilding Federation, for USA Network, known as WBF BodyStars, though WWF owner/chairman Vince McMahon later decided to host the program himself.
+In 1991, Lauer appeared as the co-host, along with Willow Bay of Etc., Etc., a show on the Travel Channel.